eXist-db/docker-existdb/README.md

  log4j2.xml
 ```

 -   As a convenience, we have added the main configuration files to the `/src` folder of this repo.
 To use them, make your changes and uncomment the following lines in the `Dockerfile`.
-To edit addtional files, e.g. `conf.xml`, simple add another `COPY` line.
+To edit additional files, e.g. `conf.xml`, simple add another `COPY` line.
 While it is easier to keep track of these files during development, there is a risk that the local file is no longer in-sync with those released by eXist-db.
 It is up to users to ensure their modifications are applied to the correct version of the files, or if you cloned this repo, that they are not overwritten by upstream changes.
 ```bash
 # Optionally add customised configuration files
 #  COPY ./src/log4j2.xml $EXIST_MIN/config